Content warning: School Shootings

 EE: Most of the Degrassi cast (myself included) didn’t tend to stay in character in-between takes, but with those scenes you really had to keep your head with the character to preserve that energy.
 I definitely needed time to decompress and shake Rick’s cobwebs out of my brain at the end of the day.

-DC: I think that we all wanted to be at a level to when we looked around, we felt like we were saying “Goodbye”.
+DC: Even though we knew the outcome, I think we made a point of forgetting the outcome.
+I think that we all wanted to be at a level to when we looked around, we felt like we were saying, “Goodbye.”

 SS: I actually had sleepless nights during and after the making of it because it really affected me on a strange level.
 I had to ask these young actors who were also my friends to reach into their psyche and go to this terribly dark place.
 Doing that to these people was really hard for me.